entazis/experience-log/README.md

 I developed a web scraper to collect a substantial corpus of Hungarian hip-hop lyrics from a dedicated lyrics website.
 After performing the necessary data cleaning to refine the dataset, I initiated the training process for the RNN with these texts.

 Outcome:
-The project’s end result was a rap-bot that produced text resembling coherent Hungarian lyrics, although the content lacked a meaningful sense.
+The project's end result was a rap-bot that produced text resembling coherent Hungarian lyrics, although the content lacked a meaningful sense.
 It became evident that achieving the creation of authentic and intelligent lyrics would require a more extensive dataset and prolonged training period.

 # Volunteering